DevExpress/devextreme-documentation/concepts/40 Angular Components/10 Getting Started/02 Create a DevExtreme Application/30 Configure the Navigation Menu/20 Hide the Menu in the Closed State.md

-In the closed state, the navigation menu is still partially visible because it displays item icons.
-If the items lack icons, it is better to entirely hide the menu.
-To do this, open the `SideNavOuterToolbarComponent` or `SideNavInnerToolbarComponent` (depending on the used [layout](/Documentation/Guide/Angular_Components/Getting_Started/Create_a_DevExtreme_Application/#Layouts)) and change the `updateDrawer()` function as follows:
+In the closed state, the navigation menu is partially visible because it displays item icons.
+If the items do not have icons, you can hide the menu.
+To do this, open the `SideNavOuterToolbarComponent` or `SideNavInnerToolbarComponent` (depending on the [layout](/Documentation/Guide/Angular_Components/Getting_Started/Create_a_DevExtreme_Application/#Layouts)) and change the `updateDrawer()` function as follows:

     <!-- tab: side-nav-outer-toolbar.component.ts -->
     // ...